Open to Pitzer students only. Program options subject to change.

 Full year: Mid-August to June

-Students are expected to take a full course load including a Swedish language course and one course with content on Swedish history, politics, literature or culture.
+Students are required to take a full course load equivalent to a four Pitzer course credits including a Swedish language course and one course with content on Swedish history, politics, literature or culture.
 In addition, students take the Pitzer course MLLC110 Intercultural Learning: Portfolio Writing via Sakai.

 Students are required to take a Swedish language course.
 Basic level Swedish language courses are offered during both semesters.